Elliott, Prescott lead Cowboys past Eagles 27-20

+The Cowboys gave their all to give embattled coach Jason Garrett a week off from questions about his job security.

+"You can imagine the way Jason Garrett, his resolve before the game," Cowboys owner Jerry Jones said.
+"I asked him before the game, 'you feeling any pressure?'
+(Garrett replied) 'It just makes me want to go out and do more to turn this thing.'"

-Dak Prescott had 270 yards passing, tossed for one touchdown and also ran for a score.
-Elliott also had a TD reception.
+Prescott had 270 yards passing, tossed for one touchdown and also ran for a score.
+Elliott also had a TD reception .

+"It was absolutely mandatory that we went and got this win," Elliott said.
+"We wanted to keep our hopes up for winning this division and making the playoffs."

 Carson Wentz threw a pair of TD passes to Zach Ertz, but his pass to Ertz on fourth down fell a yard short of a first down at the Cowboys 29 with 1:09 left.
 The Eagles got the ball back at their 32 with 40 seconds left and drove to the Cowboys 32 for the final play.
 Wentz completed a pass to Ertz inside the Dallas 10.
 Ertz lateraled to Golden Tate but he was tackled for no gain to end it.